dengste/org-caldav/README.md

       the shown path is the calendar-id.
-This should *usually* be the same as the name of the calendar, but not necessarily: Owncloud might replace certain characters (upper- to lowercase, for instance), or it might even be entirely different it the calendar was created by another CalDAV application.
+This should *usually* be the same as the name of the calendar, but not necessarily: Owncloud might replace certain characters (upper- to lowercase, for instance), or it might even be entirely different if the calendar was created by another CalDAV application.
     - Google: Click on 'calendar settings' and the id will be shown next to "Calendar Address".
 It is of the form